art-media-platform/H3net/H3Lib/Documentation/H3Lib.md

 ##### Summary

-Extension methods for working with CoordIj type
+Extension methods for working with CoordIJ type

-<a name='M-H3Lib-Extensions-CoordIjExtensions-ReplaceI-H3Lib-CoordIj,System-Int32-'></a>
+<a name='M-H3Lib-Extensions-CoordIJExtensions-ReplaceI-H3Lib-CoordIJ,System-Int32-'></a>
 ### ReplaceI() `method`

 ##### Summary